-Brian is the founder of Artaxis and currently serves as the Executive Director.
-In addition to being a practicing artist, he is also an Associate Professor of Fine Art and Ceramics Area Head at Indiana University Southeast.
+Brian Harper is the founder of Artaxis and currently serves as the Executive Director.
+In addition to his role with Artaxis, he is also a practicing artist and an Associate Professor of Fine Art and Ceramics Area Head at Indiana University Southeast.
+He holds a BFA from Northern Arizona University and an MA and MFA from the University of Iowa.
 His artwork investigates our inherent human wonderment of the unknown and the methods, mythological or otherwise, for how we give structure to elements of our observed, unobserved, and unobservable world.
-His work has been exhibited in over 70 national and international exhibitions, including 7 solo exhibitions.
-He lives in New Albany, Indiana, with his wife Tiffany and their two dogs, Oliver and Oslo.
+His work has been exhibited in over 100 national and international exhibitions, including 8 solo exhibitions.
+He lives in New Albany, Indiana, with his wife Tiffany, their daughter June and their dog, Oliver.

 Renata Cassiano Alvarez, International Co-Coordinator

 Renata Cassiano Alvarez is a Mexican-Italian artist and interpreter born in Mexico City and currently the Visiting Assistant Professor in ceramics at the University of Arkansas School of Art.
 Cassiano Alvarez works predominantly in the medium of clay, in a search for developing an intimate collaborative relationship with material and material language.
 Influenced by archeology and history, she is interested in the power of the object as survival – objects with a sense of permanence and timelessness, and language as transformation, and how this translates into material.
 Educated in Mexico, Italy, Denmark and the US, she has had the opportunity to work in different artistic environments, a cross-cultural and multimedia experience which has led to the belief that craft is an evolving field and something that exists in motion.

 Dina Perlasca, Communications and Members Liaison